 Deductible IRA Contributions: Say you have a 401(k) through work that you fund with pre-tax dollars.
 That automatically reduces your taxable income.
 If you’re low- or middle- income, you can get an even bigger tax break by contributing to a traditional IRA and taking an above-the-line tax deduction when you fill out your tax returns.
-Your taxable income is reduced by the amount you contribute to your IRA.
+Your taxable income decreased by the amount you contribute to your IRA.
 A wealthy individual in the same position would not be able to deduct his or her IRA contributions.

 The Home-Sale Exclusion: If you sell your home and realize a profit, you won’t owe the IRS long-term capital gains taxes on the first $250,000 in profit (or $500,000 for a married couple filing jointly).
 Since most middle-class folks won’t see more than $250,000 in profits from the sale of their primary residence anyway, the home-sale exclusion represents a nice tax break for the middle class.
 It’s one of the reasons that owning a home can make financial sense.

 The Saver’s Tax Credit: Working class Americans who manage to put together some savings can claim the Saver’s Tax Credit when they fill out their returns.
 It’s a tax break designed to give people an incentive to save money.
 This is especially important because so many people lack an emergency fund and have zero or insufficient retirement savings.
 The Saver’s Tax Credit is not refundable.
 It can reduce your tax bill to zero, but if the amount of your credit is greater than what you owe the IRS you won’t get the difference refunded to you.